mongodb/docs-relational-migrator/source/includes/steps-create-relational-connection-short.rst

 a.
 In the :guilabel:`Database type` drop-down, select the database type.

 #.
-To input a :ref:`connection string <rm-connection-strings>` directly, enable the :guilabel:`Enter URI manually` toggle and paste your connection string into the :guilabel:`JDBC URI` field.
+To input a :ref:`connection string <rm-relational-database-connection-strings>` directly, enable the :guilabel:`Enter URI manually` toggle and paste your connection string into the :guilabel:`JDBC URI` field.

 #.
 To create a connection string by entering database information, input the following: